HarisETH/gravity/README.md

 - [x] Basic Code export with JS support and basic themes

-[  ] Adding more language compatiblity and themes
+- [] Adding more language compatiblity and themes

-[  ] UI Improvements
+- [] UI Improvements

-[  ] More Functionalities (once added it will be mentioned here )
+- [] More Functionalities (once added it will be mentioned here )

 Built by [Haris⚡]('https://www.haris.one')
 ## Recent Commits

-- Added ANT design system
+- Added NEXTUI design system
 - Improved UI and Responsiveness in mobile devices
-- Added Background gradient feature
+- Added four⁴ more editor themes

 ## Upcoming  Feature Updates

 - UI will be Improved
 - More theme and language support
--
+- Padding adjustment option

 ## 🔗 Let's Connect via